priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Spectra Q does quantum encrypting for space communication.
 - space-tech takes time and a lot of money to get there. that's why a lot of them fail, we only hear the survivors.
 - people don't know how companies who succeed first fail.
 - our generation has the potential to combine science and business.

+USRA provides J1 visa University Space Research Association.
+But GK's funding is in CUA.
+GSFC cannot hire international students.
+NASA pausing official internship for Americans.

+Need workers' compensation policy
+Training plan
+Employment Identification Number
+Annual revenue: range needed
+Number of full time employees for that location
+GK can hire me through CUA to pay me additional amount.
+Within CUA is too ex.